THE YACHT

 Electrical

 General.
 The yacht has two independent 12 V DC two-wire systems: the service circuit for lighting, instruments, pumps etc. and the engine circuit for the main engine and the bow thruster.
 There is also a shore power-based independent 230 V AC circuit.
 There are dual shore power AC inlets, one for 110-120 V 60 Hz and an other for 200-245 V 50 Hz.
 The former transforms to 220 V aboard.
 Shore power is routed to 230 V outlets in all cabins, battery charger and water heater.
 We also have a fixed (modified sine wave) 800-1000W inverter (with GFP) for transforming the batteries' 12V to 230 V. In addition we have several different size (modified sine) inverters (from 70W to 300W) for transforming 12V to 120V.
 This gives us the possibility to use some standard 120V and 230V household appliances aboard without shore power connection.
-We also have one fixed installed true sine wave 300W inverter that can is used with sensitive electronics and this is the one that always will be used if the SSB radio or autopilot is in use at the same time, because it causes less interference.
+We also have one fixed installed true sine wave 300W inverter for use with sensitive electronics and this is the one that always will be used if the SSB radio or autopilot is in use at the same time, because it causes less interference.
 Care has been taken to ensure that all electrical cables are heavy enough to prevent excessive voltage loss.
 For lightning protection the headstay, backstay and main shroud chain plates are grounded to the ballast keel bolts with heavy cable.

 Power production and storage.